 Amongst my friends I was known as the ‘strong’ one.
 I usually dealt with my problems myself.
 In my mind my friends had always drawn from my strength and I secretly thrived off feeling unshakable.

-It’s funny how you can consider yourself a resilient person, but stuff builds up (for me, a series of traumatic events) before *bang*, your mind says ENOUGH.
+But It’s funny how you can consider yourself a resilient person, but stuff builds up (for me, a series of traumatic events) before *bang*, your mind says enough.
 I can’t cope any more.
-I’m forcing you to deal with stuff, and you’re going to feel crap, really crap for a while, and you also may not be able to function properly for some time (gees, thanks).
+I’m forcing you to deal with stuff, and you’re going to feel crap, really crap for a while, and you also may not be able to function properly for some time (gee, thanks).

 In my mind I was preserving what I thought was my identity.
 I didn’t talk to anyone about what I was feeling because I was so scared of what the reaction might be.
 Depression and anxiety can be isolating.
 And I helped them along.